 people now and in the future.

-we may see an increase of believers in
+we continue to see an increase of believers in

-and Saviour who are willing to stand and be
+our Lord and Saviour who are willing to stand and

 our Parish and the Diocese may flourish now and